raspberrypilearning/build-a-webpage/en/step_5.md

 --- task ---

-Use custom CSS classes that you create and apply.
+Use custom CSS classes that you created and applied.

 --- /task ---